notreallyaperson/unicefWeb/README.md

 The algorithm was trained with the prior assumption of the corpus containing 20, 50, 100 & 200 hidden topics.
 The log predictive likelihood of the test data was used to assess the effectiveness of the algorithm.
 The results showed that training on [20 topics](README_contents/AttemptA-elbo_logpred-20.png) or [200 topics](README_contents/AttemptA-elbo_logpred-200.png) almost always led to overfitting the test data.
 Proceeding with [50 topics](README_contents/AttemptA-elbo_logpred-50.png) or [100 topics](README_contents/AttemptA-elbo_logpred-100.png) very often led to an effective algorithm.

+Currently, the categories found are a compound of topics and are best represented by showing sets of similar articles:
+1.

 #### The Milestones for 12 Months: